Ron Denhaan, Realtor (949) 290-3263. Coto de Caza real estate specialist.

 Could I live there inexpensively and commute to work everyday?

-I guess you could could live there, as long as you have a primary residence elsewhere.
+I guess you could live there, as long as you have a primary residence elsewhere and can qualify for the forestry permit.
 Commute to work?
 If you have driven out there you will quickly find out how tough that would be!

 Can I see any of the properties?

-Only if you have been out to Holy Jim yourself, AND if you are seriously considering buying it.
+Only if you have been out to Holy Jim (or the Ortegas) yourself, AND if you are seriously considering buying it.
 It is very time consuming to go out there and it is down a very tough 5 mile dirt road, so I don't entertain "looky Loos" or people who want to see them out of curiosity.
-If you are familiar with the canyon and if it looks like something you might be seriously interested in, we'll make arrangements to take you out there and show you one of the cabins that you are interested in.
+If you are familiar with the canyon and if it looks like something you might be seriously interested in, we'll make arrangements to take you out there and show you some of the cabins.

 Can I get bank financing?